lqc/thinkcspy/source/collections.rst

 As usual, we provide an initialization method that takes an optional parameter for each attribute.

-To create an object that represents the 3 of Clubs, use this command:
+To create some objects, representing say the 3 of Clubs and the Jack of Diamonds, use these commands:

     .. sourcecode:: python3
         :linenos:

         three_of_clubs = Card(0, 3)
+        card1 = Card(1, 11)

-The first argument, ``0``, represents the suit Clubs.
+In the first case above, for example, the first argument, ``0``, represents the suit Clubs.

 Class attributes and the ``__str__`` method